 - L1ENGA (English Academic) is an academic programme based on Achievement Standards, which are all taught to the excellence standard.
-This course prepares students for tertiary study in the future. - L1ENGL (English Literacy) is a practical English course, assessed by way of selected Unit Standards.
+This course prepares students for tertiary study in the future. - L1ENGG (English General) is a general English programme based on Achievement Standards that prepares students for tertiary study in the future. - L1ENGL (English Literacy) is a practical English course, assessed by way of selected Unit Standards.
 This course prepares students for the demands of the workforce.